Frequently Asked Questions

 I’m 21 and have a case of beer, can I bring it with?

 Since B.O.S.S. vans are owned by the State of Wisconsin, we cannot allow alcohol in the vans.
-State law dictates that alcohol cannot be present in State owned or rented vans, so even if you are old enough and the drinks aren’t opened, we cannot have it in the van.
+It’s state law that alcohol cannot be present in State owned or rented vans, so even if you are old enough and the drinks aren’t opened, we cannot have it in the van.

 Are pets allowed in B.O.S.S. vans?

 Only service animals are allowed in B.O.S.S. vans.
-No pets or emotional service animals are permitted to ride in B.O.S.S. vans.
+Pictures of your pets are always allowed.